anxiety–Tung-Lam–pixabay_1048

 • Social Anxiety Disorder

-Social anxiety is an extreme fear or concern of being judged by others, of performing, or of embarrassing yourself.
-Many people suffering from social anxiety disorder have few, if any, close relationships, and feel powerless to stop their anxiety in social situations.
+Social anxiety disorder is an intense fear or concern about being judged by others, about performing, or about embarrassing yourself in social or performance situations.
+Many people living with social anxiety disorder have few, if any, close relationships, and feel powerless to stop their anxiety in social situations.
+Social anxiety is not the same as extreme shyness – rather, it’s a disabling condition that affects a minority of individuals but can have a major impact on quality of life.

 .